marcmengel/nginx-gridproxy-module/README.md

 This is a module for nginx that turns on OpenSSL support for Grid Proxy certificate authentication.

-It is very minimal, and is all cargo-cult at the moment; based on a discussion and code from the mailing list by Francesco Giacomini <francesco.giacomini@cnaf.infn.it>: https://forum.nginx.org/read.php?29,283413,283421#msg-283421 With code rework by Brandon White <bjwhite@fnal.gov>
+It is very minimal, and is all cargo-cult at the moment; based on a discussion and code from the mailing list by Francesco Giacomini <francesco.giacomini at cnaf.infn.it>: https://forum.nginx.org/read.php?29,283413,283421#msg-283421 With code rework by Brandon White <bjwhite@fnal.gov>